Axway/platform-management-docs/content/en/docs/release_notes/platform_management_8.0.0_-_8.9.3_release_notes/08_09_03_relnotes.md

 ## Improvement

-* Added messaging on the _Sign In_ form shown after a failed login attempt guiding portal users to use their **Amplify Platform** account credentials to sign in.
+* Added messaging on the _Sign In_ form shown after a failed sign-in attempt guiding portal users to use their **Amplify Platform** account credentials to sign in.